Bishop-Lake/node-ii-iii-project/queries.md

 ### Display the ProductName and CategoryName for all products in the database.
 Shows 76 records.

+**select p.productName, c.categoryName from [products] as p inner join categories as c on p.categoryId = c.categoryId**

 ### Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.

+o.orderid, s.shippername, o.orderdate FROM [Orders] as o
+inner join shippers as s on o.shipperid = s.shipperid
+where o.orderdate < '1997-01-09'
+order by o.orderdate desc

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.